Richardaeld/MonaMemorabilia/README.md

 + JQuery (with Bootstrap)

 # Acknowledgements
-+ The idea for this website came from Micheal Monachese because of his forte for photography.
++ The idea for this website came from Michael Monachese because of his forte for photography.
-+ The photos and logo were created by Micheal Monachese.
++ The photos and logo were created by Michael Monachese.
 + Felipe Souza Alarcon for guidance and providing a plethora of information and web-based applications.
 + Emily Grooms for help in revising this README document.